solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 The structure `invoke context` is passed to all the native solana program while execution.
 We create a new structure called `ApplicationFeeChanges` which contains one hashmap mapping application fees (`Pubkey` -> `application fees(u64)`), another containing rebates (`Pubkey` -> `amount rebated (u64)`).
-The `ApplicationFeeChanges` structure is already filled with application fees in the stage `load_transaction_accounts`.
+The `ApplicationFeeChanges` structure will be filled by iterating over all accounts and finding which accounts require application fees.

 ```rust
 #[derive(Clone, PartialEq, Eq, Debug, Default)]